-6.12.
-Utilize innovative site design to promote on-site detention, reduce stormwater runoff and utilize public sanitary sewer systems in areas not suitable for on-site absorption systems.
+- 6.5.1.
+Innovative site design shall be utilized to promote on-site detention, reduce stormwater runoff and utilize public sanitary sewer systems in areas not suitable for on-site absorption systems. - 6.5.2.
+Opportunities shall be identified to optimize and cost effectively manage existing and future supplies of water, wastewater, and stormwater infrastructure delivery systems. - 6.5.3.
+Municipal Best Management Practices for stormwater shall be encouraged.